 Local Air Quality Management Policy Guidance (LAQM.PGNI (03)) is designed to help relevant authorities with their Local Air Quality Management (LAQM) duties under Part III of the Environment (NI) Order 2002.
 The Environment (NI) Order 2002 provides the framework for LAQM across Northern Ireland.
 The Air Quality Objectives set out in the Air Quality Regulations (NI) 2003 provide the statutory basis for the system of LAQM.

 1.1 PURPOSE OF THE STUDY

-netcen was commissioned to complete a stage 2 and 3 assessment of domestic fuel combustion for Carrickfergus Borough Council.
+netcen was commissioned to complete stage 3 assessment of domestic fuel combustion for Ballymena Borough Council.

 The assessment: